agathis-project/salix-arctica/README.md

 ##### 3.3.3.1.
 SPI.A,B

-- SPIA and SPIB are respectivelly SPI0 and SPI1
+- SPIA and SPIB on trunk connector are respectivelly SPI0 and SPI1 of uP AM335x

-- as they propagate up the trunk, the SPIA and SPIB are swapped on every branch that use SPI; this ensures a balanced loading of both channels:
+- as they propagate up the trunk, the SPIA and SPIB are swapped on every branch that use SPI; this ensures a balanced loading of both channels.

 - a branch may use one or both SPI